-Jeep Grand Cherokee owners have reported 28 problems related to transmission gear slipping (under the power train category).
+Jeep Grand Cherokee owners have reported 35 problems related to transmission gear slipping (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Jeep Grand Cherokee based on all problems reported for the Grand Cherokee.

 Tl- the contact owns a 2006 Jeep Grand Cherokee.
 The contact stated that the vehicle stalled several times and the failure was progressing.
 The contact also stated that the transmission gears were slipping and difficult to change over as the failure continued to occur.
 The dealer was notified for several months and they were not able to diagnose the vehicle.
 The contact was included in NHTSA campaign id number: 14v438000 (electrical system) and stated that the parts and the remedy were not available.
 The dealer did not give a specific date when the parts and the remedy would become available.
 The manufacturer was also contacted and could not provide an estimated date for when the contacts vehicle would receive the recall repairs.
 The contact was continuing to experience the failure with the vehicle stalling and the gears slipping.
 The approximate failure mileage was 120,000.
 Dyd.